marcw/marc.weistroff.net/cv.rst

 **R&D developer - SensioLabs**, *05/2011 - Present, Paris, France*

+`SensioLabs`_ is an open source specialist and creator of the PHP framework `Symfony`_.
+SensioLabs offers a wide range of services around Symfony 1 & 2.
+(80+ employees, 11M€ revenue)

 I am in charge of developing and maintaining `SensioLabs Connect`_ and other products which are in the process of being launched.

-I'm under the direct responsability and in close collaboration with Fabien Potencier, CEO of SensioLabs and creator of the Symfony framework and components.
+I'm under the direct responsability and in close collaboration with Fabien Potencier, CEO of SensioLabs and lead developer of the Symfony framework and components.

 My daily work routine is discussing new features with him, designing,